 - Will the other person be comfortable sharing in the environment of a face to face meeting?

 This is where a change readiness assessment tool can help as part of a change engagement strategy.
-A tool like this one here uses a quick and easy survey to ask the kind of questions that are often missed when it comes to a change project.
+A readiness assessment tool like this one here uses a quick and easy survey to ask the kind of questions that are often missed when it comes to a change project.
 The fact that it’s confidential also means the participants can be more frank and honest with their responses.

 We would recommend assessing against five key themes:

 - Their level of motivation or desire to change.

 - Their perceived downsides, risks or other obstacles working against the change.

 - The extent to which it feels achievable and they can see the journey, the next steps and progress as it happens.